 Biodegradable vs. Compostable

-Biodegradable packaging is able to completely break down in nature typically within a year of disposal – think cardboard, some new cellulose plastics and bio-plastics.
-Most biodegradable packaging will still end up in landfill, but its ability to decompose in considerably less time than plastics (which may not at all) helps to reduce the impact on the environment.
+Biodegradable packaging is designed to completely break down in nature typically within a year of disposal – think cardboard, some new cellulose plastics and bio-plastics.
+Most biodegradable packaging will still end up in landfill, but its ability to decompose in considerably less time than plastics (which may never break down) helps to reduce the environmental impact.

 Compostable packaging is also designed to break down and return to the earth.
 Special composting conditions, such as the correct pH, are required for this to occur.
 While some products will do well in your home compost, some may need a commercial composting facility.
 The main difference from biodegradable packaging is that compostable packaging materials actually give nutrients back to the earth after breaking down, acting as a fertiliser to benefit soil when combined with the rest of your compost.
-However bear in mind that composting will only work effectively if the packaging has been thoroughly rinsed and cut into small parts before being added to your home compost.
+However, bear in mind that composting will only work effectively if the packaging has been thoroughly rinsed and cut into small parts before being composted.

 Items like the Konjac Sponges will be compostable AND their outer packaging is biodegradable, even the cellophane window!

 Conventional plastic is crude oil-based and is essentially around forever, breaking down into smaller and smaller particles called micro-plastics, which may be taken up into the environment and our oceans, eventually even ending up in our food chain.